-The first six weeks after band surgery are about giving the band time to heal.
+The first six weeks after Lap-band surgery are about giving it time to heal.
 That is why liquid food sources are recommended for the first two weeks and then soft, mushy foods for two weeks.
 The simple rule for liquid foods in the first two weeks is that you can eat anything that would come through a straw.
 You don’t have to drink it through a straw, but that is the ideal consistency.

-ViSalus protein supplements are an excellent post-op food source.
-ViSalus protein supplement is a thick liquid that will help you feel full, and allow you to lose weight.
-It comes in five flavors (Strawberry Phyto Power, Banana Energy Charge, Peach Complexion Care, Chocolate Cardia Care and Orange Everyday Defense).
-We allow our patients to use this drink for the first week after surgery.
-Designed for pre op and post op lap band patients, this is the only protein drink we recommend for our patients.
-ViSalus protein supplements are available through our office.
-You might check if it is available through your doctor's office if you are not our patient.
+Protein supplements are excellent foods after Lap-band surgery.
+Protein supplements are thick liquids that will help you feel full, and allow you to lose weight.
+We allow our bariatric patients to use protein drinks for the first week after Lap-band surgery.
+Protein supplements are frequently available through our office.
+You might check if they are available through your Lap-band doctor’s office if you are not our patient.

 Do not drink carbonated beverages unless you let them go flat.
-Carbonated beverages will fill your pouch with gas, distend your stomach and might increase the risk for a slipped band.
+Carbonated beverages will fill your pouch with gas, distend your stomach and might increase the risk for a slipped Lap-band.

 When to Call Your Lap-band Surgeon

-Call your surgeon when any of following the happens:
+Call your weight loss surgeon when any of following the happens: